-Things to see in Ha Giang Vietnam
+9 Authentic things to do in Ha Giang Loop

 Thon Tha Village or Ha Thanh Village – Phuong Do commune

-Special event in April: If you come here in April, you will have chance to join in one of the most famous festival “Lau then”; in which people offer things for the God of Heaven to pray for a safe and fruitful year.
+Special event in April: If you come here in this month, you will have chance to join in one of the most famous festival “Lau then”, in which people offer things for the God of Heaven to pray for a safe and fruitful year.

 Quan Ba Pass

 Quan Ba Pass is also the gate to Dong Van Karst Plateau – a UNESCO recognized Geopark in Vietnam.
 If you would like to experience more local life and stay at traditional homestay, there are some of Red Dzao people available in this area.
-For me, this is one of the exceptional experiences I have made since staying in straw-thatched house reminds me of my childhood.
+Dao houses here are mainly built from local materials like wood, bamboo, cork, leaves, clay.
+For me, this is one of the most exceptional experiences I have made since staying in straw-thatched house reminds me of my childhood.

 In the centre of Sa Phin Valley, a very unique and rare architecture stood by – the famous Vuong Palace, built in 1914 by Vuong Chinh Duc who was considered as Hmong King of the area.
 The palace includes 4 transversal houses and 6 lengthwise houses.
 All having two floors and a total of 64 rooms.
 Most visitors are impressed with its detailed decoration of animals which has different symbol meanings.
 During your visit, a lot of stories about the family will be revealed for your information.